Helpers

 represent some special value for a given type.
 This pointed use is the heart and

-Used to remove a property or index on a deeply nested Object
+Used to remove a property or index on a deeply nested Object/Array.

 property or index removed.

-The provided path can be a mixture of either Positive Integer
+The provided path can be a mixture of either Positive Integers or Strings to

 - Source